-No person shall mix, use or apply cutback asphalt for roadway paving except where the cutback asphalt is used solely as a penetrating prime coat or when the maximum ambient temperature on the day of application is less than 15 degrees C (59EF).
+No person shall mix, use or apply cutback asphalt for roadway paving except where the cutback asphalt is used solely as a penetrating prime coat or when the maximum ambient temperature on the day of application is less than 15 degrees Celsius (°C) (59 degrees Fahrenheit [°F]).

-- (D) Gasoline Tank Trucks and Vapor Collection Systems - (1) No person shall allow a gasoline tank truck subject to this regulation to be filled or emptied unless the gasoline tank truck: - (a) is tested on a schedule acceptable to the Director according to the test procedure referenced in paragraph 19.10004(F)(3); - (b) sustains a pressure change of no more than 750 pascals (3 in. of H_2O) in five minutes when pressurized to a gauge pressure of 4,500 pascals (18 in. of H_2O) or evacuated to a gauge pressure of 1,500 pascals (6 in. of H_2O) during the testing required in subparagraph (1)(a) of this chapter; and - (c) is repaired by the owner or operator and retested within 15 days of testing if it does not meet the criteria of subparagraph (1)(b) of this chapter. - (2) The owner or operator of a vapor collection system subject to this regulation shall: - (a) Design and operate the vapor collection system and the gasoline loading equipment in a manner that prevents: - (i) Gauge pressure from exceeding 4,500 pascals (18 in. of H_2O) and vacuum from exceeding 1,500 pascals (6 in. of H_2O) in the gasoline tank truck; - (ii) A reading equal to or greater than 100 percent of the lower explosive limit (LEL, measured as propane) at 2.5 centimeters from all points on the perimeter of a potential leak source when measured by the method referenced in paragraph 19.10004(F)(3) during loading or unloading operations at gasoline dispensing facilities, bulk plants and bulk terminals; and - (iii) Avoidable visible liquid leaks during loading or unloading operations at gasoline dispensing facilities, bulk plants and bulk terminals. - (b) Within 15 days, repair and retest a vapor collection or control system that exceeds the limit in supporting paragraph (2)(a)(ii) above. - (3) The Director may, at any time, monitor a gasoline tank truck, vapor collection system, or vapor control system by the method referenced in paragraph
+- (D) Gasoline Tank Trucks and Vapor Collection Systems - (1) No person shall allow a gasoline tank truck subject to this regulation to be filled or emptied unless the gasoline tank truck: - (a) is tested on a schedule acceptable to the Director according to the test procedure referenced in Reg.
+19.1004(F)(3); - (b) sustains a pressure change of no more than 750 pascals (3 inches of water [in. of H_2O]) in five minutes when pressurized to a gauge pressure of 4,500 pascals (18 in. of H_2O) or evacuated to a gauge pressure of 1,500 pascals (6 in. of H_2O) during the testing required in Reg.
+19.1005(D)(1)(a); and - is repaired by the owner or operator and retested within 15 days of testing if it does not meet the criteria of Reg.
+19.1005(D)(1)(b). subparagraph (1)(b) of this chapter. - (2) The owner or operator of a vapor collection system subject to this regulation shall:

-19.10004(F)(3) to confirm continuing compliance with paragraphs (1) or (2) of this section.
+- (a) Design and operate the vapor collection system and the gasoline loading equipment in a manner that prevents: - (i) Gauge pressure from exceeding 4,500 pascals (18 in. of H2O) and vacuum from exceeding 1,500 pascals (6 in. of H2O) in the gasoline tank truck; - (ii) A reading equal to or greater than 100 percent of the lower explosive limit (LEL, measured as propane) at 2.5 centimeters from all points on the perimeter of a potential leak source when measured by the method referenced in Reg.
+19.1004(F)(3) during loading or unloading operations at gasoline dispensing facilities, bulk plants and bulk terminals; and - (iii) Avoidable visible liquid leaks during loading or unloading operations at gasoline dispensing facilities, bulk plants and bulk terminals. - (b) Within 15 days, repair and retest a vapor collection or control system that exceeds the limit in supporting Reg.
+19.1005(D)(2)(a)(ii) above. - (3) The Director may, at any time, monitor a gasoline tank truck, vapor collection system, or vapor control system by the method referenced in Reg.
+19.1004(F)(3) to confirm continuing compliance with Reg.
+19.1005(D)(1) or (2) of this section.